NamburiRupesh/Drones_S5_CD5_UAV_Attitude_Control_Quaternion/README.md

 | Pitch | 30° |
 | Yaw | 30° |

-The corresponding scope output was used to observe the simulated roll, pitch, and yaw response of the UAV.
+The corresponding Simulink Scope output is shown below.

 ![Simulink Scope](Images/scope.png)

 *Figure 2.
-Simulink scope showing the UAV attitude response for Roll = 90°, Pitch = 30°, and Yaw = 30°.*
+Simulink Scope showing the UAV attitude response for Roll = 90°, Pitch = 30°, and Yaw = 30°.*

+The three colored traces in the scope represent the three attitude components:

+- **Blue trace — Roll:** represents the UAV's rotation about the **X-axis**.
+The commanded roll angle is **90°**.
+- **Orange trace — Pitch:** represents the UAV's rotation about the **Y-axis**.
+The commanded pitch angle is **30°**.
+- **Yellow trace — Yaw:** represents the UAV's rotation about the **Z-axis**.
+The commanded yaw angle is **30°**.

-The scope demonstrates the response of the attitude-control system to the combined reference command.
-The three attitude components are monitored simultaneously to verify that the controller can handle roll, pitch, and yaw commands within the same simulation.
+The scope therefore allows the response of all three rotational degrees of freedom to be observed simultaneously.
+The output demonstrates how the quaternion-based controller responds to the combined roll, pitch, and yaw reference commands.
 ### 9.3 90-Degree Roll Demonstration

 A separate simulation was performed with a roll reference of 90°.
 The animation shows the UAV rotating about its roll axis toward the commanded attitude.